 Add ratings and comments

 Each item page includes a rating.
 Ratings are based on a weighted average of five stars, with one star reflecting a poor item and five stars reflecting a great item.
 The rating value provides a weighted average that factors in the number of ratings an item has received as well as the average rating.
 Therefore, an item with two ratings of four stars each has a higher rating than an item with one rating of four stars.
-To rate an item, you must be logged in and can only rate items you don't own.
+To rate an item, you must be signed in and can only rate items you don't own.
 You can only add one rating per item.
 While you can change your rating, the count remains the same.
 To rate an item, click the appropriate star in the Details area on the right side of the Overview tab.

-Item pages may also include a section for comments, depending on whether your portal administrator chooses to enable them.
-Comments appear at the bottom of the Overview tab and can be added by the item owner or other logged in users.
+Item pages may also include a section for comments, depending on whether your organization administrator chooses to enable them.
+Comments appear at the bottom of the Overview tab and can be added by the item owner or other signed-in users.
 Once you've published a comment, you can delete it but you can’t edit it.
-People who are logged in can also reply to a comment.
+People who are signed in can also reply to a comment.
 Item owners can delete comments published for items they own.
 Comments can be sorted from newest to oldest (New) or by most recent reply (Latest Reply).
 You can subscribe to an RSS feed of comments for an item that is shared with everyone (public).
 You cannot subscribe to comments on an item that is only shared with your portal (or that is private).

 Add to favorites